-We have requested several amendments to the PCC and CC Annual Governance Statement as a result of our work (See Section 6).
-The PCC and CC are in the process of responding to these suggestions.
+We requested several amendments to the PCC and CC Annual Governance Statement as a result of our work (See Section 6).
+The PCC and CC have responded to the majority of these requests, and we are satisfied that the AGS is now compliant with the regulations and representative of the governance arrangements at the PCC/CC.
 We have no other matters to report as a result of this work.

 We have also reviewed the PCC's and CC's Narrative Report for consistency with the financial statements and our knowledge.
-We have made observations for enhancing the context within the Report, The PCC and CC are in the process of responding to these suggestions.
+We have made several observations for enhancing the context within the Report.
+The PCC and CC have responded to these suggestions and we are now satisfied that the information presented to the reader of the Narrative Statement is not inconsistent with our knowledge of the organisations.
 We have no other matters to report as a result of this work.